Argentina turns away Gunvor-chartered LNG tanker, citing sanctions | Headlines

 The rejection is one more sign of the energy market upheavals since Russia’s invasion of Ukraine last year and of a growing wariness of buyers involving even authorized deals with Russia-originated fuels.
 It also reflects this year’s surplus of LNG on global markets.
 "Enarsa blocked that delivery because it violates the contract, because it is a company with sanctions," Argentina's Economy Minister Sergio Massa said this week.

 An LNG trader familiar with Enarsa’s business said an international bank involved in the transaction had blocked payment to avoid running afoul of secondary sanctions involving financial transactions.
-A spokesperson for Geneva-based Gunvor denied the LNG was turned away over Russia sanctions and said the deal counterparty was aware of the cargo's origin.
+A spokesperson for Geneva-based Gunvor denied the LNG was turned away over Russia sanctions and said the deal counterparty was aware of the cargo's origin, adding the vessel left the port after Gunvor did not receive payment for the cargo.

 "An alleged decision by a European bank to self-sanction, i.e., act beyond the laws in place, has no bearing on the legality of the transaction or the legal policy of Argentina toward Russia," the person said.
-LNG prices have tumbled this year, trading in Europe at under $10 per million British thermal units (mmBtus) this month after soaring to more than $70/mmBtu last August as Russia's gas flows to Europe were cut.
+The Flex Artemis is carrying around 160,000 cubic meters of LNG, according to Olumide Ajayi, senior LNG analyst at Refinitiv.
+It has not signaled its next destination.

+Leo Kabouche, LNG market analyst at consultancy Energy Aspects, said warm weather in Argentina and the start of the Nestor Kirchner pipeline is likely reducing the call on LNG.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)